ThachNgocTran/SparkStreamingHtmlParser/README.md

 For example, visit "http://www.amazon.com/LG-D820-Unlocked-Certified-Refurbished/dp/B017ROJ2NC", locate one HTML tag satisfying id equaling "priceblock_ourprice", then simply extract its text.
 Similarly, another link "http://www.zappos.com/josef-seibel-ruth-03", then id "priceSlot", get the text within.

 The main idea here is to write a Customized Receiver for Spark Streaming.
+To some extent, this is like a web-crawler.

 ![Result](runresultscreen.png)

+## Points of Improvement:

+* Use multi-threads for fetching the webpage (originally fetching consequentially).

+* Create a use-case for stateful streaming, thus, also checkpoint feature.

+* Create a use-case for window-based streaming.

+* Use multiple receivers.

+* Save data to secondary storage.

 ## Software Environment: